What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 A great way to know if the technology you are choosing is to evaluate 2-3 vendors and do a small “Proof of Concept.”

 A Proof of Concept is when a small project is completed at a minimal cost.
+Businesses can leverage the insights gained from a POC to make informed technology decisions and maximize the advantages of their chosen solutions.

 A POC allows you to see what the technology can do for your business at scale and will hedge your investment in that solution.